nextbuild/2018-sessions/README.md

-# Sessions NextBuild Software Confernce 2018
+# Sessions NextBuild Software Conference 2018

 This repo contains slides, content or references as published by the speaker after the talk.